avinetworks/avi-helm-charts/docs/AKO/crds/avinfrasetting.md

 #### Configure ServiceEngineGroup

-AviInfraSetting CRD can be used to configure Service Engine Groups for virtualservices created corresponding to Services/Ingresses/Openshift Routes.
+AviInfraSetting CRD can be used to configure Service Engine Groups (SEGs) for virtualservices created corresponding to Services/Ingresses/Openshift Routes.
 The Service Engine Group should have been created and configureed in the Avi Controller prior to this CRD creation.

         seGroup:
           name: compact-se-group

+AKO tries to configure labels on the SEG specified in the AviInfraSetting resources, which enables static route syncing on the member Service Engines.
+The labels are configured by AKO only when the SEGs do not have any other labels configured already.
+In case AKO finds the SEG configured with some different labels, the AviInfraSetting resource would be `Rejected`.
+Note that the member Service Engines, once deployed, do not reflect any changes related to label additions/updates on the SEGs.
+Therefore, label based static route syncing will not work on already deployed Service Engines.
+Please make sure that the SEGs have no member Service Engines deployed, before specifying the SEG in the AviInfraSetting resource, in order to correctly configure static routet syncing.

 #### Configure VIP Networks